 Reduces symptoms of Arthritis: Because of its anti-inflammatory properties, turmeric has been shown to help people with painful arthritis symptoms – sometimes even better than prescribed medications.

-Helps with depression: There’s been studies done to show the effects of turmeric/curcumin on people with depression.
-The effects were similar to those who took prozac in the study.
+Helps with depression: There have been studies done to show the effects of turmeric/curcumin on people with depression.
+The effects were similar to those who took Prozac in the study.
 Because of this study – it’s been shown to be as effective as a prescribed antidepressant.

 Improves memory – it’s good for your brain, helps improve memory function.

 Antiviral – Because of its anti-inflammatory and anti-oxidant abilities, turmeric can reduce your risk of viral infections.